staticka/staticka/README.md

     'views' => __DIR__ . '/source/views',

     /**
-     * A listing of available routes.
+     * File path for the array of routes.
+     * Could also contain an array of items.
      *
      * @var array|string
      */